Toward Human-AI Alignment in Large-Scale Multi-Player Games: Results

 \subsection{Explore-Exploit}

 \textbf{Hypothesis: } Players vary in how they express the explore or exploit behavior while playing the same character.

 To test this hypothesis we defined three pairs of goal-directed navigation based task-sets listed in Fig.\ref{fig-affordcomplcurves}b, middle and shown in Fig.\ref{fig-explore_exploit}a.
 Exploitation prioritizes immediate rewards by efficiently achieving the objectives in a direct and goal-oriented manner.
-For instance, moving directly towards the nearest cluster to collect power cells, going directly to the nearest active platform for depositing them as quickly as possible, or going to the nearest inactive platform and waiting for it to become active.

 Similar to the fight-flight analysis above (section \ref{sec:fight-flight}), we compute the simultaneous affordance-completion curves for each pair of explore-exploit task-sets for human players as well as AI agents.
 Fig.\ref{fig-explore_exploit}b,top shows that humans are exploiters - the exploit task-set has a higher completion probability than the explore task-set.
 Next, we compute the UMAP embedding as shown in Fig.\ref{fig-explore_exploit}c,top.
 Again, we find that the reward doesn't shape human behavioral manifold embedding space (Fig.\ref{fig-explore_exploit}c, bottom), however, when colored by explore/exploit AUC ratio, the embedding space is shaped by explore or exploit behavior (Fig.\ref{fig-explore_exploit}d).
 Although on an absolute scale, all players are exploiters, relatively some players explore more (red points) than others.